-15 lecture, 45 lab, 0 clinical, 0 other, 60 total contact hours Designed for students who need a knowledge of oxy-acetylene welding and a degree of skill required by industry.
-Primarily for students whose occupations
+Designed for students who need a knowledge of oxy-acetylene welding and a degree of skill required by industry.
+Primarily for students whose occupations are associated with welding.

-WAF102 Basic ARC Welding 2 credits
+WAF 102 Basic ARC Welding

-15 lecture, 45 lab, 0 clinical, 0 other, 60 total contact hours This introductory course in arc welding covers theory and practice, and proper procedures for various welding positions.
+This introductory course in arc welding covers theory and practice, and proper procedures for various welding positions.
 Topics include A.C. and D.C. welding, electrode identification, classification and proper applications to typical operations.

-WAF103 Heli-ARC Welding
+WAF 103 Heli-ARC Welding